YOUR QUICK HUB

 The distance you can travel on a full charge varies between electric vehicles – essentially determined by the size of their battery packs, and their energy density – measured in kilowatt hours.

-Compact electric cars have typically been offering a range of about 160km, though newer models are reaching claims of 200km, or even close to double that distance.
-Some larger EVs are already capable of about 500km – and a new generation of EVs arriving in the next few years will reach a similar range.
+Compact electric cars have typically been offering a range of about 160km, though continual electric-car development means newer models are reaching claims of 200km, or even close to double that distance.
+Some larger EVs are already capable of about 500km – and a new generation of EVs arriving in the next few years will reach a similar range, according to manufacturer claims.

 The Volvo Cars showroom of the near future will comprise vehicles that all feature at least one electric motor.